 Should you be looking for a significant career transformation or just looking for avenues to continue to grow and accelerate your path?
 We’re here to help!

-Kellogg has released its essay questions for the 2018-19 application cycle, keeping the same prompts as the previous year.
+Kellogg has released its essay questions for the 2019-20 application cycle, having changed its second prompt.

-Essay 1: Kellogg's purpose is to educate, equip & inspire brave leaders who create lasting value.
-Tell us about a time you have demonstrated leadership and created lasting value.
-What challenges did you face, and what did you learn? (approximately 450 words)
+Essay 1: Kellogg’s purpose is to educate, equip and inspire brave leaders who create lasting value.
+Provide a recent example where you have demonstrated leadership and created value.
+What challenges did you face and what did you learn?
+(450 words)

 Optional question: If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.).

-A special note for this essay: leadership has to do with setting goals / establishing a direction, getting others on board and influencing their direction, and achieving results together.
-This should not be confused with a specific role / title (i.e. being President (of anything), which does not necessarily mean you’re demonstrating leadership.
+Two special notes for this essay: First, leadership has to do with setting goals/establishing a direction, getting others on board and influencing their direction, and achieving results together.
+This should not be confused with a specific role/title (i.e. being President), which does not necessarily mean you’re demonstrating leadership.
+Second, make note of the bolded word above… “recent.”
+Examples should be from the last three years, with a preference for the more recent stories.
 If you’re stuck on examples, let’s brainstorm together!